-How can sewer water come through a toilet drain, bathtub drain or a sink drain?
+How can sewer water, also known as "dirty water", come through a toilet drain, bathtub drain, or sink drain?
 It’s common for plumbing fixtures in a bathroom to empty or feed into the same main sewer line.
-Therefore, if there’s a blockage, sewer water can emerge from these main drains.
+Because of that, if there's a blockage somewhere in the sewage line, sewer water can emerge from these main drains.

 Sewage line backups can cause many problems in your home and cost a lot of money in repairs for the damage.
 Any time a line or pipe breaks, the potential for water damage to your home’s floors, walls, cabinets, fixtures, and furniture is great.